Amith-B/react-custom-scroll-progress/README.md

 `npm run storybook`

-# To build the library once developement is done
+# To build the library once development is done

 `npm run build-lib`